Showing posts with label ship. Show all posts

 sunrise

-At the Omelette Station, I ordered a loaded omelet made to order, with bacon and chocolate milk for breakfast.
+At the Omelette Station, I ordered a made-to-order loaded omelet with bacon and chocolate milk for breakfast.

 9:00 A.M. made two necklaces at Creativity at Sea in the American Lobby.